Skip to main content

 Frequently Asked Questions

 Accountability means taking ownership of your commitments and accepting consequences when you don't follow through.
-It's the bridge between setting a goal and actually achieving it.
+It is the bridge between setting a goal and actually achieving it.
+Real accountability has three parts: a clear commitment, an outside party who can verify it, and a real cost when you slip.

-People who have accountability mechanisms are 95% more likely to achieve their goals compared to those who simply set intentions.
-External accountability adds real consequences that override short-term impulses.
+People who pair a written goal with a specific accountability appointment are roughly 95% more likely to achieve it, according to American Society of Training and Development data.
+External accountability adds real consequences that override the short-term impulses driving most goal failure.

 Ready to stop making excuses?